7span/flutter-launchpad-docs/docs/app_ui/about.md

 ### Spacing 🛰️ ( Atom level )

-- In Dashing-Kit, you won't need to directly use SizedBox for spacing, because you'll have a better way to do it 😉 In the `spacing.dart` file.
+- In DashingKit, you won't need to directly use SizedBox for spacing, because you'll have a better way to do it 😉 In the `spacing.dart` file.
 - You will be able to configure the horizontal and vertical spacing parameters.
 - You can use HSpace or VSpace with their respective named constructors for adding empty space.
 - This will ensure that whenever the user wants to change the spacing throughout the app, they will be able to do so by modifying just this class.